dalbay/Angular-and-NET_Core-Sample-App/README.md

 	  padding: 0 20px 0 20px;
 	}
   ```
-- Go back to the books component and add a Show button in here.
-ClientApp/src/components/books/*books.component.html* - add a button; define classes, add a click event which executes the ```showBook``` method which takes a book as a parameter.
+- Go back to the books component ClientApp/src/components/books/*books.component.html* and add a Show button; define its classes, add a click event which executes the ```showBook``` method which takes a book as a parameter.
   ```HTML
       <td>
         <button